hoidn/PtychoPINN/scripts/training/README.md

 ## Data Loading

 By default, the training script loads up to 512 images from the input data file.
-This limit can be adjusted through the configuration.
+This limit is hardcoded but can be modified in the source code if needed.

 ## Configuration

-The training script uses a configuration file (`config.yaml`) to set various parameters, such as:
+The training script uses a configuration file (`config.yaml`) to set various parameters.
+The configuration system supports both new-style configuration and legacy parameters.
+Key parameters include:

 - Number of epochs
 - Batch size
 - Learning rate
 - Output directory
+- Train data file path
 - Test data file path (optional)
 - Image transformation options:
   - flip_x: Flip images horizontally